Same-sex marriage bill pits Biden against Catholic bishops — again

 The House is posed to pass the bill this week after the Senate cleared the measure last week in a 61-38 vote.
 Twelve Republicans joined on to the bill once it included an amendment outlining some protections for religious beliefs.

 That amendment was also crucial for gaining support from religious institutions because it shields them from having to provide services supporting same-sex marriage.
-Faiths and groups including the Church of Jesus Christ of Latter-day Saints, the Seventh-day Adventist Church, the Union of Orthodox Jewish Congregations of America and the Council for Christian Colleges and Universities all support the bill.
+Faiths and groups including the Church of Jesus Christ of Latter-day Saints, the Seventh-day Adventist Church, the Union of Orthodox Jewish Congregations of America and the Council for Christian Colleges and Universities all support the religious freedom protections in the bill.

 But the changes haven’t been enough for the Catholic bishops.